-Backed by the verdant mangrove-lined gardens of historic Bonnet House Museum & Gardens, Tranquilo boasts an enviable location in a quiet neighborhood two blocks from the ocean.
+Backed by the verdant mangrove-lined gardens of the historic Bonnet House Museum & Gardens, Tranquilo boasts an enviable location in a quiet neighborhood two blocks from the ocean.
 There’s a wide range of rooms and suites with kitchenettes in its adjoining buildings, plus several small heated pools.
-It feels like a slightly upscale motel with neat unfussy rooms, gleaming white walls and cream furniture.
-Guests can hire bicycles or enjoy barbecues in its open sunny courtyards and terraces.
+It feels like a slightly upscale motel with neat, unfussy rooms, gleaming white walls and cream furniture.
+Guests can rent bicycles or enjoy barbecues in the open sunny courtyards and terraces.

 Just beyond the northern tip of Birch State Park, the Pelican’s gleaming pale-yellow facade seemingly reflects the glorious sands over which it looms.
-A recent refurbishment has upped its game and helped clinch several awards.
-The lobby and public areas exude a classy retro feel, with wingback chairs and deeply molded ceilings – almost at odds with its exterior; while most rooms suggest boho-tinged beach chic.
-A 152m (500ft) private beach is staffed by attendants and waiters and there’s a good spa to help tease the sand from your toes.
+A refurbishment has upped its game and helped clinch several awards.
+The lobby and public areas exude a classy retro feel, with wingback chairs and deeply molded ceilings – almost at odds with its exterior – while most rooms suggest boho-tinged beach chic.
+A 500ft (150m) private beach is staffed by attendants and waiters, and there’s a good spa to help tease the sand from your toes.

-Lago Mar (or Lake Sea) stands close to where the Stranahan River meets the Atlantic at the barrier island’s southern tip – a quarter virtually surrounded by a knot of canals.
-This expansive family-owned property is a venerable Lauderdale landmark with a clutch of accolades and awards.
-Wood and rattan furnishings suggest an elegant Old Florida style, and spacious suites dominate the accommodation.
+Lago Mar sits close to where the Stranahan River meets the Atlantic at the barrier island’s southern tip – a quarter virtually surrounded by a knot of canals.
+This expansive family-owned property is a venerable Fort Lauderdale landmark with a clutch of accolades and awards.
+Wood and rattan furnishings suggest an elegant Old Florida style, and spacious suites dominate the rooms.
 Facilities and activities, from a private beach and two pools to tennis courts, volleyball and basketball courts, make it particularly popular with families, many of whom never stray beyond its bougainvillea-dotted gardens.

 Few, if any, Lauderdale hotels resemble a cruise liner; fewer still offer a surreal mermaid aqua-burlesque show.
-In reviving (and completely renovating) the Yankee Clipper, an iconic 1950s beachfront property, B Ocean Resort has made it their own.
-Stylish modern design with a playful beach-chic aesthetic and marine-inspired artwork are complemented by infinity pools, five restaurants and bars plus a fitness center.
+In reviving (and completely renovating) the Yankee Clipper – an iconic 1950s beachfront property – B Ocean Resort has made it their own.
+Stylish modern design with a playful beach-chic aesthetic and marine-inspired artwork are complemented by infinity pools, five restaurants and bars, plus a fitness center.
 Tired of the private beach?
-Revive in the spa or explore the local byways on complimentary bicycles.
+Revive yourself in the spa or explore the local byways on free bicycles.

-Framed by the Intracoastal Waterway and a marina on three sides and the azure ocean on the fourth, Bahia Mar’s particular location is unique even by Lauderdale standards.
-And then there’s the private road-crossing skywalk bisecting its compound between the pool and beach.
-Oddly, then, the paired buildings – one a dazzling white tower with the more panoramic rooms – still don’t quite conjure a truly swanky resort, though its casual beach-chic vibe is perfectly comfortable.
+Framed by the Intracoastal Waterway, a marina and the azure ocean, Bahia Mar’s location is unique even by Fort Lauderdale standards.
+Then there’s the private road-crossing skywalk leading you from the hotel’s pool to the beach.
+The paired buildings – one a dazzling white tower with more panoramic rooms – together conjure a truly swanky resort, though its casual beach-chic vibe will make you feel relaxed and comfortable.

-Behind the slightly austere curved-block facade overlooking Lauderdale’s palm-lined northern beach strip, Sonesta’s recently renovated interiors offer sleek crisp design – think yacht-club chic fused with natural sand patterns – in spacious rooms and suites.
-Their recurring blue motifs echo spectacular sea-front views, particularly from the lofty upper floors.
-The pool and fitness center tick those resort-ready boxes.
-Unusually, the sole restaurant eschews standard fare by delving into Caribbean-American fusion cuisine, and there’s a Beach Market for casual snacks and takeout.
+Behind the curved-block facade overlooking Fort Lauderdale’s palm-lined northern beach strip, Sonesta’s renovated interiors offer sleek crisp design – think yacht-club chic fused with natural sand patterns – in spacious rooms and suites.
+Their recurring blue motifs echo spectacular oceanfront views, particularly from the lofty upper floors, and the pool and fitness center tick those resort-ready boxes.
+The restaurant eschews standard fare, instead delving into Caribbean-American fusion cuisine, and there’s also a Beach Market for casual snacks and take-out.